jayled39-prog/Cursor/README.md

 **Official Release by Founder: Joshua Paul Ledet**

 ## The Sovereign Standard
-**Sextillion Joshua** is a multi-paradigm, AI-native programming language that merges the core logic of **Python, C++, Java, Julia, and JavaScript**.
-It is designed to handle asset management and AI building at a scale previously thought impossible.
+**Sextillion Joshua** is a multi-paradigm, AI-native programming language that is designed to handle asset management and AI building at a scale previously thought impossible.

 ### **Founder Credentials**
 * **Identity Lock:** Joshua Paul Ledet (04/09/1992)